Amirho3einzM/Pig-game/README.md

 ## Efforts Put Into Developing This Program

 This game is not just a simple project; it's the result of considerable efforts made to improve its quality and performance.
-A lot of time and energy have been invested in implementing the best algorithm for guessing objects, improving the user interface, and enhancing the written code.
 I hope you enjoy this game and also learn new things in the field of programming.

 ## Contribution